-My new series explores intimate moments of motherhood, capturing in loose lines and vivid colour aspects of the serenity, exhaustion, stresses and pleasures of being a mother.
-These works explore the everyday physical and emotional demands of motherhood, and they look in on a world that has often been ignored by artists; a private domestic realm where women are both immensely strong and frequently vulnerable and ignored.
+Amy’s motherhood series explores intimate moments of motherhood, capturing in loose lines and vivid colour aspects of the serenity, exhaustion, stresses and pleasures of being a mother.
+These works look at the everyday physical and emotional demands of motherhood, and observing a world that has often been ignored by artists; a private domestic realm where women are both immensely strong and frequently vulnerable and ignored.

-This series on women and children began in 2016, but draws on decades of portrait-painting, both of children and adults, and from a search more generally for a truth-telling and instinctive mark-making in my work.
+This series on women and children began in 2016, but draws on decades of portrait-painting, both of children and adults, and from a search more generally for a truth-telling and instinctive mark-making in her work.